chrisgrieser/nvim-recorder/README.md

 When you play the macro with a *count* (for example `50Q`), breakpoints are automatically ignored. *Tip*: add a count of 1 (`1Q`) to play a macro once and ignore any breakpoints.

 __Shared Keybindings with nvim-dap__
-If you are also using [nvim-dap](https://github.com/mfussenegger/nvim-dap), you can use `dapSharedKeymaps = true` to set up shared keybindings:
+If you are also using [nvim-dap](https://github.com/mfussenegger/nvim-dap), you can use `dapSharedKeymaps = true` to set up the following shared keybindings:
-1. `addBreakPoint` will map to `dap.toggle_breakpoint()` outside a recording.
-During a recording, it will add a macro breakpoint instead.
+1. `addBreakPoint` maps to `dap.toggle_breakpoint()` outside
+a recording.
+During a recording, it adds a macro breakpoint instead.
-2. `playMacro` will map to `dap.continue()` if there is at least one dap-breakpoint.
-If there is no dap breakpoint, will play the current macro-slot instead.
+2. `playMacro` maps to `dap.continue()` if there is at least one dap-breakpoint.
+If there is no dap breakpoint, plays the current macro-slot instead.

 Note that this feature is experimental, since the [respective API from nvim-dap is non-public and can be changed without deprecation notice](https://github.com/mfussenegger/nvim-dap/discussions/810#discussioncomment-4623606).